pkivolowitz/asm_book/more/spin-lock/README.md

 of the lock requires that no bad actor simply stomps on the lock by calling `Unlock` without first owning the lock.
 Just say no to lock stompers.

+Line 8 sets up a data memory barrier across each processor - it makes sure threads running on different cores see the update correctly.
+This code seemed to work without this line but intuition suggests it could be important.
+In `Lock()` the `stlxr` instruction has an implied data memory barrier.

 Please see the source code located [here](./spin_lock.S) for some additional comments regarding the implementation.